Chinese science fiction: 1989–present

 Hao Jingfang won the Hugo Award for Best Novelette for Folding Beijing in 2016.

-Meanwhile in the area of film and television, works such as the science fiction comedy Magic Cellphone (魔幻手机) explored themes of time travel and advanced technology.
+Meanwhile, in the area of film and television, works such as the science fiction comedy Magic Cellphone (魔幻手机) explored themes of time travel and advanced technology.
 On March 31, 2011, however the State Administration of Radio, Film, and Television (SARFT) issued guidelines that supposedly strongly discouraged television storylines including "fantasy, time-travel, random compilations of mythical stories, bizarre plots, absurd techniques, even propagating feudal superstitions, fatalism and reincarnation, ambiguous moral lessons, and a lack of positive thinking".
-However, even with that numerous science fiction literature with those themes and elements have been published since, some of which have been compiled into an English-Language anthology by Ken Liu called Broken Stars: Contemporary Chinese Science Fiction in Translation.
+However, even with that numerous science fiction literature with those themes and elements have been published since, some of which have been compiled into an English-language anthology by Ken Liu called Broken Stars: Contemporary Chinese Science Fiction in Translation.
+Liu's translations have been credited with significantly improving the English-language readers familiarity with Chinese sf.

+Science fiction authors from mainland China, whose work has also been published in English or German, furthermore include A Que (阿缺), Cheng Jingbo (程婧波), Fei Dao (飞氘), Gu Shi (顾适), Ling Chen (凌晨), Liu Yang (刘洋), Luo Longxiang (罗隆翔), Shuang Chimu (双翅目), Sun Wanglu (孙望路) and Zhang Ran (张冉).

 Taiwan

 Following the defeat of the Qing Dynasty in the First Sino-Japanese War (1894–1895), the island of Taiwan came under the sovereign rule to the Empire of Japan who eventually instituted a policy of 'Japanization' that discouraged the use of Chinese language and scripts in Taiwan.
 When the island was ceded to the Republic of China after the end of World War II in 1945, the majority of Japanese colonialists were repatriated to Japan and the Chinese Nationalist Party, the ruling party of the RoC, quickly established control of the island.
 This was to prove key to the survival of the RoC government, who were forced to move their capital to the island after their defeat by the communists in the Chinese Civil War.
 The CNP pursued a policy of rapid sinification which, in combination with an influx of mainland intellectuals, spurred the development of Chinese-language literature in Taiwan and along with it, science fiction.